SaiKiranRam/ml-ds-learning/README.md

 Hello There!

-The structure of this Python workspace is based on Complete Machine Learning & Data Science course provided by GeeksforGeeks (GFG) National Skill Up initiative.
+The structure of this Python workspace is based on Complete Machine Learning & Data Science course provided by GeeksforGeeks (GFG) National Skill Up initiative and occassionaly some of the content from the ML DS paid course of GFG paid course .

 To audit through the programs, they're named with "Week#" and "Day#" followed by topic.
 Within the packages they programs are named with prefix "P#" which indicates the serial number of the Python program.